 Though 24 hours in the Cotswolds is more than enough to scratch the surface of this area of England, I highly recommend basing yourself in the region for a long weekend so as to make the most of your visit, as opposed to simply spending one day in the Cotswolds.
 Here are some of the best places to stay in the Cotswolds (based on online reviews and location):

-The Bay Tree Hotel: Once home to Elizabeth I’s Baron of the Exchequer, this pub is priced at a reasonable rate and can be found in the pretty town of Burford.
+Once home to Elizabeth I’s Baron of the Exchequer, this pub is priced at a reasonable rate and can be found in the pretty town of Burford.
 Well-reviewed, this three-star hotel is situated just steps away from Burford high street.
-Check further details and prices here.

-Buckland Manor: Located close to the beautiful town of Broadway, this luxury country house hotel is the ultimate escape from the hustle and bustle of everyday life.
+Located close to the beautiful town of Broadway, this luxury country house hotel is the ultimate escape from the hustle and bustle of everyday life.
 On land which was once owned by the Abbey of Gloucester, there’s been a large manor house on site since the 13th-century.
-Check further details and prices here.